Helping Canada's health care organizations invest in and focus on improving the patient experience.

 Together with our Members, vendors and partners, we’re helping to unleash the enormous potential of Indigenous businesses and working to grow their influence across Canada’s public sector.

-As a CCAB Aboriginal Procurement Champion, we’re committed to empowering the participation of Indigenous businesses across Canada’s public sector supply chain.
+As an Indigenous Procurement Advocate through the CCIB’s Supply Change™ program, we’re committed to empowering the participation of Indigenous businesses across Canada’s public sector supply chain.
 Learn more.

 Are You an Indigenous Business?